 - If ECT is true, and the decisions we make in this life determine our final destiny, then why would God allow Satan to tempt, trick, and torment us into making decisions which will result in an eternity of shrieking pain?
 Surely we have enough within ourselves which is capable of taking us away from the Lord without having an additional enemy who is immensely more clever than we to trick us into perdition?

 2. If the wicked one was defeated at the Cross, then by what power does he have the authority to wage warfare against human beings?
 My understanding of the Cross is that it has defeated Satan and stripped him of all his usurped rulership over Creation.
 How then is he allowed to prowl around and attack mankind, and for what possible purpose?
+If Satan is a defeated foe, then to allow him any access to us at all, with the ultimate end of us suffering forever, is an act of malignity of the highest order.

-3. If God desires the salvation of all (1 Tim 2:4; 2 Peter 3:9) , then why would He allow the wicked one to enact warfare against us, knowing that if we fall, we damn ourselves forever.
+3. If God desires the salvation of all (1 Tim 2:4; 2 Peter 3:9) , then why would He allow the wicked one to enact warfare against us, knowing that if we fall, we damn ourselves forever?
 (Remember, I am asking these questions under the assumption that ECT is true.)
 If it is my desire that my son live a virtuous life, I am not going to introduce him to the local hooker in town, and if she shows up on my porch looking specifically for my son, I will chase her down the street with an axe handle.
 Is God any less Father to us than the best of earthly fathers?

 4. If the Roman church is the true church, which is described in 1 Tim.
 3: 15 as the “pillar and ground of truth,” then the Roman church can never teach error.
 This is what Roman Catholics tell me all the time in their defense of “Holy Mother the Church” – that She cannot err in all matters doctrinal and moral.
 Therefore, if the Roman church is the Church and cannot err, then how did this infallible body interpret the Greek word “aionios,” which means “age-long” or “age-during” to be eternal and not catch and correct that error?
 How does an infallible interpretive body place an erroneous interpretation on Scripture?
 And this is not the only place either.
 The old Douay-Rheims Bible had a terrible interpretation of Mark 1: 4 in which that version says: